FY2019

 Hideki Sugioka (Associate Professor, Faculty of Regional Management, Fukuchiyama Public University)

-Terumi Samejima (Lecturer, Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women's University)
+Terumi Sameshima (Lecturer, Department of Nursing, Faculty of Health Sciences, Kyoto Koka Women’s University)

-The "High School-University Collaboration Future Session" is a career education project that transcends generations such as high school students, university students, working adults, and schools to interact.
-In this subcommittee, high school and university students who participated in the meetings held in Kyoto City on September 22 and northern Kyoto Prefecture on September 29 will gather and hold public retrospective meetings to reflect on the learnings and realizations they have gained at their respective venues.
-The aim of this meeting is for participants to experience the process of thinking and acting by listening to the voices of high school and university students, and to provide opportunities for dialogue through question-and-answer sessions.
+The “High School-University Collaborative Future Session” is a career education project that interacts across generations, such as high school students, university students, and working adults, as well as between schools.
+In this breakout session, high school and university students who participated in the event held in Kyoto City on September 22 and in northern Kyoto Prefecture on September 29 will gather for an open review meeting to look back on the learnings and insights gained at each venue.
+The aim of this meeting is for participants to experience the process of thinking and acting by listening to the voices of high school and university students, and to provide an opportunity for dialogue through questions and answers.

 Application

-register your email address from the "Apply" button below.
+Please register your e-mail address from the “Apply” button below.

-the "Application Form" URL sent to your registered email address, follow the on-screen instructions, and receive the "Application Completion Email".
+Please access the URL of the “Application Form” sent to your registered email address, enter it according to the instructions on the screen, and receive the “Application Completion Email”.

-pay the participation fee at the convenience store by Friday, November 15, 2019 using the payment slip and invoice that will be mailed.
+Please pay the participation fee at a convenience store by Friday, November 15, 2019 using the payment slip and invoice that will be mailed to you.

-* Each subcommittee has a capacity, so it cannot be changed after the application procedure is completed.
+* Each subcommittee has a fixed number of members, so it cannot be changed after the application procedure is completed.

 * Reception is not available on the day of the event.